CS253-F20/project-cyoagen/Docs/iteration_report_4.md

 ## Plan for Iteration 4

 - Play Button
-    -  Create a clickable play button to allow for users to begin playing each game and deliver them to a playing screen
+    -  Create a clickable play button to allow for users to begin playing each game and deliver them to a screen that displays the title and description, which can be fed into the playing template
         - Assigned To: Aaron

 - Finishing the Game (Front-End)